Particl-Community/academy/intro/intro_marketplace_brief_overview.rst

 Since you, everybody, and nobody owns the :term:`Particl Marketplace`, every participant has the equal ability to flag and take off undesirable content.

 See something you think shouldn't be on the marketplace?
 Flag it!
-When enough people do the same, it will be taken off the marketplace.
-Flagging a listing will also take it off your local version of the marketplace so that you don't see it again.
+When enough people do the same, it will be taken off the market.
+Flagging a listing will also take it off your local version of the marketplace to prevent you from seeing it again.

 .. seealso::